rmondejar/grails-angular-duo/README.md

 #### Workaround :

-Due yeoman-plugin has a bug in the versio 0.2,, you can install locally the provisional 0.3 version in your workspace :
+Due yeoman-plugin has a bug in 0.2 version, you can install locally the provisional 0.3 version in your workspace :

 ```
 mkdir yeoman-frontend-0.3